assuremoss/ContainerGraph/Proof_of_Concept.md

 ---
 # Proof of Concept

 This file shows the list of commands to use for a proof of concept of this tool.
+Read the README.md file.

 First of all, became root `sudo su` and create a pipenv shell `pipenv shell`.
 Then, install Python requirements `pipenv install`.